meetleev/flutter_crypto_x/README.md

 ## Features

 * RSA with PKCS1 and OAEP encoding.
-* OAEP only supports encryption with public key and decryption with private key.
-For details, see [OAEPEncoding](https://github.com/bcgit/pc-dart/blob/master/lib/asymmetric/oaep.dart)
+* Generate RSA KeyPairs and import to pem format.

 ## Getting started